An introduction to large deviations with applications in physics: Large deviations of Markov diffusions

 \subsection{Symmetrisation}

 The spectral problem giving the SCGF in \eqref{eqscgfsde1} is not easy to solve in practice because we must solve the spectral equation in \eqref{eqspectral1} in tandem with the adjoint equation in \eqref{eqspectral2} while enforcing the boundary conditions in \eqref{eqbc1} and \eqref{eqbc2}.
-Thus, unlike in quantum mechanics, we have to solve not one, but two spectral problems for eigenfunctions that do not have their own individual boundary condition; rather, the boundary conditions are to be applied on $l_k$ and on the product $r_k l_k$, these being the eigenfunctions associated with the dominant eigenvalue.
+Thus, unlike in quantum mechanics, we have to solve not one, but two spectral problems for eigenfunctions that do not have their own individual boundary condition; rather, the boundary conditions are to be applied on $l_k$ and on the product $r_k l_k$.
 This arises even though the spectral representation of $G(x,k,t)$, as given in \eqref{eqgfspectral1}, involves $r_{k,i}$ but not $l_{k,i}$.

 One case of SDEs and observables for which this problem simplifies to a single spectral problem, is that of ergodic and reversible SDEs, for which $J^*=0$, and density-type observables.
 For those, it is known that the spectrum of $\cL_k$ is real, so this operator can be conjugated to a self-adjoint operator.
 In other words, $\cL_k$ can be transformed to a self-adjoint operator $\cH_k$ by a unitary transformation, defined explicitly by \be \cH_k = p^{*\frac{1}{2}} \cL_k p^{*-\frac{1}{2}}, \ee where $p^*$ is the stationary distribution of the SDE.
 This is an operator transformation acting on a function $\psi(x)$ as follows: \be \cH_k \psi(x) = \sqrt{p^*(x)} \left(\cL_k \frac{\psi}{\sqrt{p^*}}\right)(x), \ee so $\cL_k$ is acting on $\psi(x)/\sqrt{p^*(x)}$, giving a function of $x$ which is then multiplied by $\sqrt{p^*(x)}$.